 Professor Damien Maher’s research has taken him from the Great Barrier Reef to the mangroves of Florida, small freshwater streams in Arizona, the Gulf of Carpentaria and even the Tibetan Plateau.
 But lately, it’s his research in our own backyard on the Northern Rivers that’s making an impact.

 As a specialist in hydrobiogeochemistry, Damien’s work covers a range of topics from local water quality issues and solutions, to global biogeochemical and hydrological cycles.
-His research team have been working on a collaborative project with Rous County Council and the Department of Planning and Environment to monitor water quality in the Richmond River.
-Following the devastating weather events in February and March, the team have been busy investigating the chronic impacts of the flooding on the NSW North Coast, including the deoxygenation of the Richmond River catchment, resulting in extensive fish kill.
+His research team have been working on a collaborative project with Rous County Council and the Department of Planning and Environment tomonitor water quality in the Richmond River.
+Following the devastating weather events in February and March, the team have been busy investigating the chronic impacts of the flooding on the NSW North Coast, including thedeoxygenation of the Richmond River catchment, resulting in extensive fish kill.

+“My SCU colleagues and I are working with local and state governments to undertake regular sampling of water throughout the Richmond River, installation and maintenance of water quality loggers, as well as some experimental work to understand how the river responds to these kinds of massive floods,” Professor Maher said.
 “We will use this information to develop and calibrate water quality models, with the ultimate aim of providing management options to government.
 As part of this project we are also looking to map out erosion in the catchment, which has been extensive.
 This will help inform government on where restoration works should be prioritised to reduce the long-term effects of soils being moved from the land to the waterways,” he said.

 Damien has always had a passion for the environment, in particular rivers, estuaries and the coastal ocean.
 He has been exploring these relationships for the best part of two decades and new discoveries keep inspiring him to find out more.

 “One of the discoveries we have found is that there are microbes living in the bark that can transform nitrogen gas into nitrogen that the trees can use to grow.
 This is a really exciting discovery, and may change the way we view the global nitrogen budget, and how forest ecosystems will respond to climate change,” Professor Maher said.
+Damien credits his collaborations with University colleagues, industry and government as the backbone of delivering research with impact.

 “It’s important to realise that good research cannot be undertaken in isolation.
 Collaborating with other researchers and industry partners has not only helped shape my research focus, but has also provided pathways for translation of research into practice.
 It is extremely rewarding to see the research I have been a part of being applied to real-world issues.”